hans-mayer/blog/_posts/2016-08-18-smb-symlink-osx.markdown

 categories: IT
 ---

-Environment: An EMC filer VNX5400 and an OS X client <br>
+Environment: An EMC filer VNX5400 and an OS X client El Capitan 10.11.6 <br>
 Protocol: Server Message Block (SMB) <br>
 The issue: The client can see empty directories only